mmicire/nyt2png/README.md

 flash_save
 reboot
 ```
-The screen should connect to the visionect server and you will see it register itself in the dashboard.
+The screen should connect to the server and you will see it register itself in the dashboard.

 ***